Minenhle-Ngubane/Minenhle-Ngubane/README.md

 ▀▄▀▄▀▄▄▄▄▄▀▄▄▄▄▄▀▄▄▄▄▄▀▄▄▄▄▀▀▀▀▄▄▄▀▄▄▄▀▀▄▄▄▄▀▄▄▀▄▄▀▄▄▄▄▄▀▄▄▄▄▀▀─

 <br>
-My name is Minenhle, a Backend Web Developer.
-I enjoy bringing different ideas to life with code, and my goal is to create meaningful, problem solving products.
+I'm Minenhle, a Backend Web Developer dedicated to transforming ideas into impactful realities through code.
+My passion lies in crafting meaningful, problem-solving products that resonate with users.
 <br>
 <br>
 Feel free to contact me, I'm open to collaborating on interesting and innovative projects.